MaksimDzhangirov/backendBankExample/docs/part57-eng.md

 ```

 This function will be executed whenever there's an error in the task.
-You can see an example hare.
+You can see an example here.

 ```go
 // ErrorHandler handles errors returned by the task handler.